clearbit/clearbit-go/README.md

 #Clearbit Go Bindings

+Package clearbit provides a client for using the Clearbit API.

 ##Usage

 To use one of the Clearbit APIs you'll first need to create a client by calling the `NewClient` function.